 Coughing After Quitting Smoking

 Cilia – fine hair-like projections in your lungs – act to protect your lungs from toxins.
 Smoking damages them.
 As they repair themselves now that you’ve quit, they begin to clear toxins.
 This causes some former smokers to develop a cough, even though they never experienced this during the time that they smoked.
 It isn’t common, but it does happen, and may last a couple of months.
-It will pass – and although it can be annoying, remind yourself that your body is dumping toxins… or help it, by accelerating the detoxification process at one of our detoxification health retreats.
+It will pass – and although it can be annoying, remind yourself that your body is dumping toxins… or help it, by accelerating the detoxification process at one of our quit smoking & health restoration retreats.

 Sore Throat After Quitting Smoking